AbhilashBinkam/tech-stack-theory/README.md

 ## What is Redis Cluster?

-1. Horizontally Scalable --> a way to have redis instances to form a cluster.
+* Horizontally Scalable --> a way to have redis instances to form a cluster.
 Horizontally scalable means adding nodes to serve the capacity
-2. Auto Data Sharding --> Redis cluster is able to partition and split data among nodes in an automatic way
+* Auto Data Sharding --> Redis cluster is able to partition and split data among nodes in an automatic way
-3. Fault tolerant --> we loose a node or the server went down but we can still continue operating as not data will be lost.
+* Fault tolerant --> we loose a node or the server went down but we can still continue operating as not data will be lost.
 High Availability
-4. Decentralized cluster management (Gossip Protocol) --> Redis cluster uses gossip protocol amongst nodes to communicate on what the configuration of the cluster is all about. we can also send any command to any cluster node inorder to change the cluster.
+* Decentralized cluster management (Gossip Protocol) --> Redis cluster uses gossip protocol amongst nodes to communicate on what the configuration of the cluster is all about. we can also send any command to any cluster node inorder to change the cluster.
 There is no single node which can acts like an orchestrator in Redis cluster, every node participates.

 ## How to achieve Persistance in Redis Cluster?

-1.a. redis_cluster.conf
+1. redis_cluster.conf
 > appendonly yes - AOF(Append Only File) is written everytime a user sends a command to REDIS Cluster
 > appendfsync no - fulshes the AOF file to disk
 	always -- for every single write to cluster the file is flushed to disk immediately every second -- once a second the file is flushed to disk no -- which allows the OS to use the default flushing option (30 sec)

-use the above 2 commands combination to persist the data in REDIS.
+use the above two commands combination to persist the data in REDIS.

-2.a.
-RDB file - snapshot i.e very consice and very efficiently stored and is useful for backup purposes.
+2. RDB file - snapshot i.e very consice and very efficiently stored and is useful for backup purposes.

 NOTE: when we do RDB save, the redis instance(node) must fork and this can have performance degradation for client.
 Hence we do RBD saves only on replicas and with CRON expressions. we don't interrupt the master which is taking client requests.